 - You do not need a Zoom account to attend.
 Click the direct link in the module, or go to Zoom in the left menu of Canvas and click Join to join a session. - You can choose to join using just a first name or a nickname. - I will never require you to turn on your camera in a Zoom session.
 Meetings in my office hour (or as scheduled) can take place by your preference of video, audio, or chat.
-If you choose to attend the synchronous discussion sessions, I will not require you to turn on your camera or to unmute yourself in the main room/full class.
-However, please be able and willing to turn on at least your mic to contribute to small group work in breakout rooms. - During discussion, make sure that you have access to any readings or other materials, as discussion might require your active use (rather than your general memory) of them. - Keep your mic muted unless you are talking.
-Likewise, though I know we can't all perfectly control our spaces in these circumstances, please be mindful of the background and possible

-- distractions if you turn your camera on.
-Turn your phones to silent and minimize multitasking or other distractions as much as possible. - When you join my office hours, you will be in a waiting room.
+If you choose to attend the synchronous discussion sessions, please be able and willing to turn on at least your mic to contribute to small group work in breakout rooms. - During discussion, make sure that you have access to any readings or other materials, as discussion might require your active use (rather than your general memory) of them. - Keep your mic muted unless you are talking.
+Though I know we can't perfectly control our spaces in these circumstances, please be mindful of the background and possible distractions if you turn your camera on.
+Minimize multi-tasking or other distractions as much as possible. - When you join my office hours, you will be in a waiting room.
 Please wait there until I add you to the room.
 If you are waiting for a while, it just means I am meeting with someone else; rest assured that I see you and I will add you as soon as I am available to meet with you. - You should never record any aspect of synchronous sessions without express permission to do so, nor should you share anyone's personal information outside of the class.